 This catalog is published by Eastern International College (EIC) to provide prospective students and other interested individuals with information concerning this institution.
-It contains, to the extent possible, current information concerning the university calendar, admissions and degree requirements, fees, regulations and course offerings.
-This catalog is online and in a print version.
+It contains - to the best extent possible - current information concerning: the university calendar; admissions and degree requirements; fees; regulations; and course offerings.
+This catalog is online.
 In the event that information in the online catalog differs from the print version of the catalog, the print version shall prevail as the governing document for the current academic year.